pkaushik/pkaushik.github.io/source/_posts/2012-05-22-hello-meteor.markdown

 <h4>First a brief note about MVC</h4>

 The Model-View-Controller application architecture (MVC) is used in most modern applications to separate an application’s data from its business rules and user interface.
 Briefly, Models represent an application’s data and functions to access it.
 Views represent information presented to the user.
 Controllers represent intermediary resources required to generate Views.
-The MVC pattern isn't new (it can be traced back to Smalltalk), but it was popularized, along with the REST style of client-server API design by server-side web frameworks such as Rails and Django.
+The MVC pattern isn't new (it can be traced back to Smalltalk), but it was popularized, along with the REST style of client-server API design, by server-side web frameworks such as Rails and Django.

 <h4>So what's all the fuss about JavaScript MVC frameworks (Backbone, Ember, et. al.)?</h4>